GovanifY/KH2FM_Toolkit/C#/Ressources/Readme.txt

 When you want to write the patch file, just leave blank a filename, it will create him

-Thanks to xeeynamo that programmed his tools on C and for translated the game on english.
+Thanks to Xeeynamo that programmed his tools on C and for translated the game on english.
 Love you <3

 Changelog:
 [2.8.0.0]